 - young people aged under 25

-- people previously employed under the Working for Victoria initiative.
+- people previously or currently employed under the Working for Victoria initiative.

-If you are an employer able to create larger numbers of jobs for priority groups please contact Jobs Victoria by emailing email@example.com.
+If you are an employer or other partner able to create larger numbers of jobs for priority groups, please visit Jobs Victoria Fund – Innovation Projects.

-Is my business eligible to apply to the Fund?
+Is my business eligible to apply to the Jobs Victoria Fund?

-If you are interested in applying to the Jobs Victoria Fund, and want to find out if you are eligible, this questionnaire will help.
-You can also see our Eligibility Checklist DOCX, 43.3 KB.
+If you are interested in applying to the Jobs Victoria Fund, and want to find out if you are likely to be eligible, the questionnaire will help.
+You can also check the Eligibility Checklist PDF, 95.9 KB.

 How to apply?